 \section{Structural Causal Model}

+In contrast to POM, SCM provides a graphical language for intuitively discussing causality, thereby avoiding complex human-guided technical operations.
 An SCM is built on a set of variables, including endogenous variables $\mathbf{V} = \{X_1, \dots, X_n\}$ and exogenous variables $\mathbf{U}=\{U_1, \dots, U_n\}$.
 Note that, endogenous variables are observable from data, but exogenous variables are not.
-Moreover, a set of functions $\mathbf{F}=\{f_1, \dots, f_n\}$ are also set to describe the functional relationship between these variables.
+Moreover, a set of functions $\mathbf{F}=\{f_1, \dots, f_n\}$ can also be used to describe the functional relationship between these variables.

 For example, as shown in Fig.~\ref{figure: scm}, the SCM can be functionally described as

 where $a=0.5, b=0.7, c=0.4$. $U_1, U_2, U_3$ are all additive noise, and they are mutually independent.